I decided to build a cricket farm and raise my own crickets after I understood crickets‘ benefits to:

 So, if you were convinced by any of the above-mentioned points why you should raise and breed your own crickets, cricket droppings will be your bonus because it will come naturally as an organic side product of your crickets!

-By the way, if you have some plants and would like to try our cricket droppings before start raising your own crickets, you can get cricket frass on Amazon.
+By the way, if you have some plants and would like to try our cricket droppings before start raising your own crickets, you can get cricket frass online.